 “Just returned from Ireland, my third trip with Go Get Lost.
 This experience is so unlike most tours.
 Steve, Joan and Jeff have a passion for travel and for the places they want you to experience.
 It’s like traveling with a local who really does know all the best places to walk, shop, eat and be amazed by.
 There are less pricey tours out there, but you get what you pay for.
 GGL is well worth every penny.
 I recommend you grab a group of friends and get goin!
 Thank you for the best birthday ever.
 Looking forward to another trip with you!” -Cynda W.

-Ireland is a magical place meant to be explored and experienced.
-On our Easy Exploring in Southwest Ireland adventure we’ll take you on the countryside roads and through the cobblestone streets of some of the most beautiful towns on the Emerald Isle.
+Ireland is a magical place best appreciated through the land and the people who live here.
+On our Easy Exploring in Southwest Ireland adventure we’ll take you on the countryside roads and through the winding streets of some of the most beautiful towns on the Emerald Isle.
 We’ll meet the people, live the culture, stroll the spectacular countryside and experience everything about this wonderful land.
-From Cork and Cobh overlooking he Celtic Sea in the south, to the majestic cliffs of Moher on the pounding North Atlantic in the west, you’ll see the most famous sites and the hidden corners of this iconic land.
-We’ll take you to some of the most charming and fascinating areas…towns like Dingle, Ennis, Skibbereen, and Killarney.
+From Cork and Cobh overlooking the Celtic Sea in the south, to the majestic cliffs of Moher on the pounding North Atlantic in the west, you’ll see the most famous sites and the hidden corners of this iconic land.
+We’ll take you to some of the most charming and fascinating areas…towns like Dingle, Ennis, and Killarney.
 You’ll gaze upon windswept coastlines where impossibly green mountains end in surf-pounded rocky cliffs, complete with wheeling seabirds.
 You’ll marvel at the endless countryside lanes bordered by rock walls and occasional flocks of sheep…you’ll feel the energy and pulse of the people in the small towns and villages…you’ll wander pastel colored villages with pubs aplenty….picture postcard views everywhere you look!
 And the charm and warmth of the native Irish is legendary.
 Get off the beaten path with us, and you’ll marvel at spectacular sites that most tourists never see!

 “Just returned from a wonderful Go Get Lost tour in Ireland escorted by Steve and Joan Fafoglia.
 Fabulous time, fabulous group-simply fabulous!” -Michael B.